thomaseding/lambda-options/README.md

 # lambda-options

-A modern command-line parser for C++ and for Haskell.
+A family of declarative command-line parsers for C++, Haskell, and Typescript.

 * Easy to use.
 The API is expressive.
 * Easy to learn.
 The API is tiny and simple.